dieselrabbit/screenlogicpy/README.md

     screenlogicpy get heat-state [body]

-Returns the current state of the heater for the specified boty of water.
+Returns the current state of the heater for the specified body of water.
 The current state will match the heat mode when heating is active, otherwise will be 0 (off).
 **Note:** `[body]` can be an `int` or `string` representing the [body of water](#body).

 #### get `current-temp, t`